Upcoming commercial long code SMS & MMS product and fee structure changes on Verizon

 Will this change my Twilio phone numbers?

 No, this new service does not cause any changes to your Twilio phone numbers.
-This change only affects cost and delivery quality for long code SMS to the Verizon network.
+This change only affects cost and delivery quality for long code SMS & MMS to the Verizon network.

-The term "10 digit long code" (10DLC) refers to standard US/Canadian local phone numbers, such as those Twilio offers, which are 10 digits long including area code.
+The term "10-digit long code" (10DLC) refers to standard US/Canadian local phone numbers, such as those Twilio offers, which are 10 digits long including the area code.

 If I use short codes today, should I move to long codes now?

 We value your continued business with Twilio.
-If you have any questions, please feel free to contact your Account Manager or our Support Team.
+If you have any questions, please feel free to contact your Account Executive or our Support Team.